Get your Iowa Last Will and Testament fast

 - Want legal review of your completed will

-Ready to get started on your Iowa will?
-It’s free to start.
+Ready to begin your Iowa will?

 If you die without a valid will in place, your assets will be distributed according to Iowa’s default laws.
 These are known as “intestate succession,” or “intestacy” laws.
 They favor spouses and children as the primary heirs to an estate.
 But Iowa’s default laws may not perfectly align with your wishes for your estate.